About Prue

 • Common post caesarean recovery questions

 Ensuring your baby is settled and receives the best sleep is the foundation to having a healthy baby and mother.
-This workshop provides you with the skills, techniques and tips so you can confidently safely sleep and settle your baby.
+Prue will provide you with the skills, techniques and tips so you can confidently and safely settle your baby.
 It will work wonders!

 Topics covered: